-While the growth in median income from work is a measurement of the progress in income of the workforce as a whole, year-on-year income growth may fluctuate and should be examined alongside longer-term growth trends (e.g. 5 or 10 years).
+While the growth in median income from work is a measurement of the progress in income of the employed pool as a whole, year-on-year income growth may fluctuate and should be examined alongside longer-term growth trends (e.g. 5 or 10 years).

 Changes in gross monthly income can also reflect the underlying changes in the mix of workers, e.g. entry and exit of workers and demographic profile.
 Hence, when determining how workers' income has changed over time, it is also more meaningful to focus on the income growth among those in full-time employment.
-This will avoid clouding the income trends with the changing mix of full-timers and parttimers in the workforce, as part-time work involves shorter working hours correspondingly lower income.
+This will avoid clouding the income trends with the changing mix of full-timers and parttimers among employed persons, as parttime work involves shorter working hours and correspondingly lower income.
 Moreover, full-timers form the bulk of workers in Singapore.